Dr. Michael Cacciatore

 Research Interests and Activities

-Dr. Cacciatore’s research has examined the communication of risk topics ranging from nanotechnology to food safety to global climate change.
-A significant portion of this research has tracked media depictions of risk issues, paying particular attention to the role of social media in the communication of risk topics.
+Dr. Cacciatore’s research has examined the communication of science and risk topics ranging from nanotechnology to food safety to global climate change.
+A significant portion of this research has tracked media depictions of science and risk issues, paying particular attention to the role of social media in the communication process.
 His other research has focused most directly on the interplay between media, values and risk in public opinion formation.
-Dr. Cacciatore’s work has been published in Public Understanding of Science, Energy Policy, New Media & Society, and the Journal of Nanoparticle Research among others.
+Dr. Cacciatore’s work has been published in Public Understanding of Science, Science Communication, Risk Analysis, New Media & Society, and Health Affairs among others.

 Abstract: This presentation will focus on the Global Study of Leadership in Public Relations and Communication Management (Berger & Meng, 2014) (a.k.a., the “Global Leadership Study”), a survey of more than 4,000 practitioners across 23 countries and nine languages.
 The presentation will specifically discuss the challenges associated with coordinating a multi-country data collection from one […]Read More